 A lidar works by firing short laser pulses that can measure precisely the distance to the surface by timing the delay for the light to bounce back from the surface to the sensor.
 OLA will scan and measure the entire surface of the asteroid to create a highly accurate 3D model of the asteroid, and provide mission scientists with unprecedented information on the asteroid's shape, topography, distribution of boulders, rocks and other surface features.

-In exchange for providing the OLA instrument to the mission, the CSA will receive 4% of the total returned sample.
+In exchange for providing the OLA instrument to the mission, the CSA will receive a portion of the total returned sample.
 Having access to part of the sample will enable the Canadian science team to conduct research that could revolutionize our understanding of the Solar System's history, how our planet formed, and possibly the origin of water and life on Earth.

 For decades, scientists in Canada have been studying through telescopes or by recovering fragments of asteroids that have landed on Canadian soil through meteorite impacts.
 However, when meteors enter our atmosphere, they are subjected to extreme temperatures, baking away some of the key clues scientists are searching for.
 Journeying to the asteroid will validate what we have learned though telescopes and meteorites, and help us understand asteroids up close by bringing back a pristine, unaltered sample.